gelardrc/robots_alarms/README.md

 Publisher - /battery_marker

 👀️ In this package we also have px4_example.py - you can ignore it.
-I only call it to drop UAV's battery
+I only wrote it to drop UAV's battery.

 # To do list